huboshen/v-simple-resume-generator/README.md

 ```bash
 npm run serve
 ```
-By default the application runs on: http://localhost:8080/v-simple-resume-generator/
+By default, the application runs on: http://localhost:8080/v-simple-resume-generator/

 ## License